plutoprint/plutoprint/README.rst

    pip install plutoprint

-PlutoPrint depends on `PlutoBook <https://github.com/plutoprint/plutobook>`_.
-For faster installation, it is highly recommended to `install PlutoBook and its dependencies manually <https://plutoprint.readthedocs.io/en/latest/getting_started.html>`_ beforehand.
-Otherwise, Meson will build them from source during installation, which can take significantly longer.

-For Windows and Linux 64-bit users, PlutoPrint provides **prebuilt binaries**, so no additional setup is required.
+PlutoPrint requires `PlutoBook <https://github.com/plutoprint/plutobook>`_.
+On Windows and Linux (x86_64), prebuilt binaries are bundled with the package and no further steps are necessary.
+On other architectures or when building from source, see the `Getting Started guide <https://plutoprint.readthedocs.io/en/latest/getting_started.html>`_ for dependency setup and build instructions.

 Quick Usage
 -----------